 The Aztec religion had a mysterious syncretism that researchers have not been able to solve: the mutation of Tonantzin in different names but with the same meaning.

-They considered Tonantzin, Coatlicue, Cihuacóatl, or Tetéoinan as “the divine mother”.
+They considered Tonantzin, Coatlicue, Cihuacóatl, or Tetéoinan “the divine mother.”
 Some anthropologists believe that under the name of “Cihuacóatl/The Serpent Woman,” this goddess also served as a protector of women.

 An ancient Mexican story tells that before the Spaniards’ arrival, a lament of a woman crying was heard in the lake of Texcoco saying: “My children, beloved children of Anahuac, your destruction is next.”
 The priests thought it was the goddess Cihuacoatl who prophesied the destruction of the Anahuac.
-Shortly after the Mexica people’s defeat, when the Spanish destroyed the great “Templo Mayor” and Tonantzin’s temple in Mexico City and Tepeyac’s hill, the lament of the goddess was also heard, crying for her dwelling which had been defiled by the invader.
+Shortly after the Mexica people’s defeat, when the Spanish destroyed the great “Templo Mayor” and Tonantzin’s temple in Mexico City and Tepeyac’s hill, the lament of the goddess was also heard, crying for her dwelling, which the invader had defiled.
 This story eventually gave way to the legend of “La Llorona.”

 The Spanish Virgin of Guadalupe